Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Introduction

 \subsection{Our Contributions}

 To study the above platform design question, we first (i) present our analysis of FRUS data which highlights the relationship between matching and future engagement and (ii) develop a model for repeated two-sided matching that captures the key features observed in our analysis of FRUS data.
-Using this model of platform operations, we then provide insights into how a platform can maximize the total discounted number of matches, by (iii) {establishing that} the optimal myopic policy is always either full adoption or no adoption, and (iv) showing that one of these simple policies provides a constant-factor approximation to the optimal policy, and under many conditions is optimal.
-As part of our work, we develop a new matching function for two-sided markets with random compatibility that may be of independent interest.
+As part of our model, we develop a new matching function for two-sided markets with random compatibility that may be of independent interest.
+Using this model of platform operations, we then provide insights into how a platform can maximize the total discounted number of matches, by (iii) {establishing that} the optimal myopic policy is always either {allowing all donations to be adopted, or disallowing adoption.} (iv) We show that one of these simple policies provides a constant-factor approximation to the optimal policy, and under many conditions is optimal.

 {{\bf Modeling the Platform Operations:}} We model the FRUS platform as a decentralized two-sided matching market in which volunteers and donations repeatedly match.
 Volunteers and donations arrive in discrete periods, and are compatible with users on the other side of the market independently with identical probability.
 Each match is either an adopted match, carried across periods, or a \temporary \ match (``non-adoption''), newly formed in each period's spot market via a greedy matching process.
-The engagement and growth of volunteers and donors in each period is endogenously governed by the volume of matches in the previous period; motivated by our empirical observations (Section \ref{subsec:data}), volunteer engagement differs based on whether the previous-period match was an adoption or a non-adoption.
-In a finite-horizon setting, we use this framework to set the adoption level in each period to maximize the total discounted number of transported donations.
+The engagement and growth of donations and volunteers in each period is endogenously governed by the volume of matches in the previous period; furthermore, motivated by our empirical observations (Section \ref{subsec:data}), volunteer engagement differs based on whether the previous-period match was an adoption or a non-adoption.
+We use this framework to shed light on the benefits and drawbacks of adoption.